Ruby Ross Wood: Career as journalist and interior decorator

 Ruby Ross Wood was seen as somewhat a new breed of female designer.
 She was not a wealthy socialite like Dorothy Draper or as glamorous as Rose Cumming.
 She was often said to be a chain-smoker, sharp tongued, impatient, and a "working" girl.
 Although she spent much of her life writing articles for design magazines, she was just as much of a designer then any of the others she is compared to.

 In her own work Ruby Ross Wood ranged widely in terms of period, espousing 18th-century French furniture, Italian Directoire, English Regency, and English Georgian, as well the work of Jean-Michel Frank and other modern designers, though sparingly.
 "She was a designer that chose the comforts of the past rather than the relative austerity of modernism."
 (Interior Design and Decoration, 5th ed. by Sherrill Whiton and Stanley Abercrombie; Upper Saddle River, NJ.
 Pearson Education, Inc.: 2002. p.
 575).

 Ruby Ross Wood was also one of the first designers to use the Etruscan style furniture that was designed by a seldom heard, French designer Marc du Nicolas du Plantier.
 She also loved brown and white geometric Moroccan rugs, and one of, if not the first to import cotton print designs by Paule Marrot.
 Although her popularity in the design world seems small, she has had quite an impact in the New York City design scene.

-Ruby Ross Wood died of lung cancer.
+Ruby Ross Wood died of lung cancer on 18 February 1950.